Digital Comic Book Collection and Reading Log: A Guide to Design and Organize in Notion

 - Series: The series to which the comic book belongs.

-- Genre: Categories or genres the comic book falls under.
+- Genre: Categories or genres the comic belongs to.

 - Cover Image: An image of the comic book's cover.

-- Read Status: A field to track whether you've read it.
+- Read Status: A field to track whether you've read the comic.

-- Rating: A rating system for your enjoyment or overall impression.
+- Rating: A rating system for your personal impression.

-Feel free to customize these fields or add additional ones such as summary, favorite characters, or notes on storyline details.
+Feel free to customize these fields or add extra ones, such as a summary, favorite characters, or storyline notes.

 Step 3: Importing and Adding Comic Book Data

-Save time by importing comic book data from external sources or adding it manually.
-Notion now offers improved CSV import functionality, making it easier to migrate data from comic book databases or files you’ve created.
-To import:
+After setting up the workspace and database, you can populate your collection by importing data or adding entries manually.
+Notion now offers an improved CSV import functionality that streamlines migration from external comic book databases or files you’ve created.
+To import data:

 - Click on the Import button in your database view.